Community Recognition Fund Scheme 2024

 2. Eligible projects will receive funding for capital costs, but not for any ongoing operational or running costs.

-7. In exceptional circumstances where the allocation of funding permits i.e. Carlow Town and Tullow projects up to a maximum of €200,000.00 may be submitted for consideration.
+6. In exceptional circumstances where the allocation of funding permits i.e. Carlow Town up to a maximum of €200,000.00 may be submitted for consideration.
 Such proposals will need to demonstrate the capacity of the applicant organisation/group to deliver the proposed project in line with the terms and conditions attached to the scheme.

-9. All applications should include as much information as possible.
+8. All Expressions of Interest should include as much information as possible.

 12. No works should commence in advance of receiving formal notification of project approval.